What is the legal distance a registered sex offender can live near a school or a park?

 Dear Stop It Now!,

 My daughter and grandchildren live in a neighborhood with a long list of sexual offenders.
 One of them lives less than 0.3 of a mile from a high school.
-Is it legal for a registered sex offenderi to live that close to a school or park?
+Is it legal for a registered sex offender to live that close to a school or park?

 Dear Concerned Grandparent,

-Restrictions such as the ones you refer to in your email vary according to the status of each individual registered sex offenderi.
+Restrictions such as the ones you refer to in your email vary according to the status of each individual registered sex offender.
 Restrictions usually apply to registered offenders living in the community who are under court-ordered supervision through parole or probation.
 But when an offender has served out his or her sentence and is no longer under court-ordered supervision by the criminal justice department, they typically would not have to comply to any restrictions.